Regulators and stakeholders are focusing in on operational resilience. Here’s why and what you should be doing about it.

 Given the upswell of regulatory activity in this area, all eyes are now on the Basel Committee in Switzerland.
 As has been the case with other global regulatory initiatives that require a certain level of global coordination, many within the regulatory community and industry have high hopes that the Committee will provide some level of guidance that will help clarify future expectations for banks, insurers and asset managers.

 The challenge for the Basel Committee will be significant.
 It is clear many regulators have a common intent – to enhance the operational resilience of the financial system.
 Yet their approaches are currently not consistent.
 Finding common ground may take some time.

 It’s not just the regulators that think shoring up operational resilience is a good idea.
 So, too, do financial services executives, investors, stakeholders, Boards and customers.
-They also recognise the interconnectedness of risks and are starting to become increasingly concerned about the concentration of risk.
+They also recognize the interconnectedness of risks and are starting to become increasingly concerned about the concentration of risk.

 Consider, for example, the concentration of risk around digital capabilities.
-Most financial services firms demonstrated great operational resilience in the initial phases of the pandemic by rapidly virtualising their workforces and processes.
+Most financial services firms demonstrated great operational resilience in the initial phases of the pandemic by rapidly virtualizing their workforces and processes.
 But now they see the potential concentration of risk around – for example – a cyber-attack or the loss of a core piece of IT infrastructure.
-Regulatory requirement or not, financial services executives know they have an obligation to protect their organisations from these risks.
+Regulatory requirement or not, financial services executives know they have an obligation to protect their organizations from these risks.

 Leading financial services firms are not waiting for regulatory direction.
 Many banks, asset managers and insurers are starting to take a much more holistic, multi-functional and collaborative approach to resilience.